FrostyX/infra-docs/docs/sysadmin-guide/sops/arm.rst

 Hardware Configuration
 =======================

-Each SOC:
+Each SOC has:

-* Has eth0 and eth1 (unused) and a management interface.
+* eth0 and eth1 (unused) and a management interface.
-* has 4 cores
+* 4 cores
-* Has 4GB ram
+* 4GB ram
-* Has a 300GB disk
+* a 300GB disk

 SOCs are addressed by::

-  arm{Chassisnumber}-builder{number}.arm.fedoraproject.org
+  arm{chassisnumber}-builder{number}.arm.fedoraproject.org

-Where Chassisnumber is 01 to 04
+Where chassisnumber is 01 to 04
 and
 number is 00-23